-- Buttonhole lever
+- 1 Buttonhole lever

 - 2 Bracket

 - Gently hold the end of the upper thread in your left hand, and then start sewing.

-- Once sewing is completed, the machine automatically sews reinforcement stitches, then stops. - Raise the presser foot lever, remove the fabric, and cut the thread. - Raise the buttonhole lever to its original position.
+- ➤ Once sewing is completed, the machine automatically sews reinforcement stitches, then stops - Raise the presser foot lever, remove the fabric, and then cut the threads. - Raise the buttonhole lever to its original position.

 If the fabric does not feed, for example, because it is too thick, increase the stitch length.
-For details, refer to "Adjusting the stitch length" (page 52).
+For details, refer to "Adjusting the stitch length" (page 58).